dngo/redis_attributes/README.md

 The `RedisAttributes` module depends on `Redis.current` (provided by the `redis` gem) being set.

-To add RedisAttributes to your models just include `RedisAttributes` in your ActiveRecord class and use the `redis_props` method to declare extra (optionally namespaced) properties for your objects.
+To add RedisAttributes to your models just include `RedisAttributes` in your ActiveRecord class and use the `define_redis_attributes` method to declare extra (optionally namespaced) properties for your objects.

 ```ruby
 class User < ActiveRecord::Base